W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/ii-the-ego-and-false-autonomy/index.md

 ::: details Simplified
 The ego believes it the result of the mind believing it is on its own.
 The ego tries to unite with other egos, or attack other egos.
-The ego tries to be recognised by spirit.
+The ego tries to be recognized by spirit.
-The ego can’t be recognised by spirit, so the ego has a sense of being rejected.
+The ego can’t be recognized by spirit, so the ego has a sense of being rejected.
 :::

 ::: details Commentary